 India has already marked its presence as one of the fastest growing economies of the world.
 It has been ranked among the top 10 attractive destinations for inbound investments.
 Since 1991, the regulatory environment in terms of foreign investment has been consistently eased to make it investor-friendly.
 India, with a young skilled workforce, high growth rate and deregulation being undertaken by the government, is set to become an important destination for foreign investment.

-During April 2016-March 2017, India received the maximum FDI equity inflows from:
+During 2018-19, India received the maximum FDI equity inflows from the countries mentioned below:

 The measures taken by the Government are directed to open new sectors for foreign direct investment, increase the sectoral limit of existing sectors and simplifying other conditions of the FDI policy.
 FDI policy reforms are meant to provide ease of doing business and accelerate the pace of foreign investment in the country.